Jewish Archives of Chattanooga (JAC)

 Coming soon: oral history videos of Chattanooga community members.

-The Jewish Archives of Chattanooga (JAC) was founded by Joy Effron Abelson Adams with the assistance of her son, Richard Abelson, in the 1990s when she began collecting and organizing papers and other memorabilia of Mizpah Congregation and the general Jewish community.
+The Jewish Archives of Chattanooga (JAC) is a committee of the Jewish Federation.
+It was founded by Joy Effron Abelson Adams with the assistance of her son, Richard Abelson, in the 1990s when she began collecting and organizing papers and other memorabilia of Mizpah Congregation and the general Jewish community.
 The collection was stored in her home.

 On October 20, 1999, the Board of Mizpah Congregation recognized the JAC as an entity and agreed to house and fund the collection, naming Joy as Chief Archivist and Richard as Co-Archivist.
 The Chief Archivist is appointed as a member of the Mizpah Board at the discretion of the President.
 A small room at Mizpah was allocated to house the JAC collection, where it currently resides.